IDCI-Consulting/NotificationBundle/Resources/doc/configuration_reference.md

 More informations
 -----------------
 ### Why using a default configuration ?
-In case the notifierAlias and the configuration sent in a notification are not provided ; the default configuration is used to configure a notifier in order to send a notification.
+The notifier provider default_configuration parameter allow to identify the configuration has to be used when a notification is received without notifier informations to send it.

 ### Several configurations for each type of notifier
-Exemple : Several email notifier configurations in `app/config/config.yml` :
+Example : Several email notifier configurations in `app/config/config.yml` :
 ```yml
 # Notification
 idci_notification: